mist-devel/mist-binaries/cores/appleIIe/README.md

 If you press reset (the right button on the MiST) you'll enter Applesoft with the ] prompt.
 From here you have some limited commands.
 See: http://www.landsnail.com/a2ref.htm.
 If you want to boot another disk choose a .nib image via the OSD and choose Cold Reset.

+The CFFA IDE interface uses appleII.hd0 as master IDE drive and appleII.hd1 as slave.

 **Note:** you'll need at least firmware version **220701**